IamTheBest1Great/Interview/reactjs2.md

 #### Q96.
 What is the `useSelector` / `useDispatch` pattern in Redux?

-`useSelector(state => state.slice.value)` subscribes a component to a slice of Redux state and re-renders only when that value changes. `useDispatch()` returns the dispatch function to send actions.
+useSelector is for reading data.
+It lets your component "grab" a specific piece of state from the global Redux store useDispatch is for changing data.
+It gives you a dispatch function.
+You use this function to send "actions" (requests) to the Redux store telling it to update the data.

 [⬆ Back to Table of Contents](#-table-of-contents)